-- TIC (Transcription Imaging Consortium) aims to develop new methods to study the assembly, dynamics and functional regulation of the transcription machinery in live cells at the resolution of a single molecule.
+- TIC (Transcription Imaging Consortium) (2006 - 2017) developed new methods to study the assembly, dynamics and functional regulation of the transcription machinery in live cells at the resolution of a single molecule.

-- NeuroSeq (Genetic Profiling of Neurons 2012-2015) characterized the transcriptional state of defined neuron types of biological interest in both the fly and the mouse.
+- NeuroSeq (2012-2015) characterized the transcriptional state of defined neuron types of biological interest in both the fly and the mouse.
 The assays and techniques remain an important part of the science at Janelia and now reside in Quantitative Genomics.

 - Larval Olympiad (2012-2015) identified and assayed neuron classes in fruit fly larva that are involved in sensory processing, motor pattern generation, and sensory-motor transformations.